haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 10 (+0)
 Skills Medicine +4, Religion +2
 10 (+0)
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 395

 1st level (4 slots): detect magic, identify, mage armor,* magic missile 2nd level (3 slots): detect thoughts, mirror image, misty step